zyadamec/migAz/README.md

 4. Login credentials at source Azure subscription
 5. Login credentials at destination Azure subscription

+## Get it
+Download from the [Release](release) folder to obtain the latest MigAz v2 release (currently ASM to ARM Migration).
+Note that ARM and AWS are not yet integrated into the new v2 project baseline and remain available via their respective release folders ([ARM Release](arm/release) and [AWS Release](aws/release)).

+## Instructions
+[Azure ASM to Azure ARM Migration](asm) - MigAz ASM version will help you on your ASM to ARM migrations.
+Allows you to create an ARM template out of an Azure IaaS ASM deployment.
+It also provides an automation script for blobs copy.

+[Azure ARM to Azure ARM Migration](arm) - MigAz ARM version allows you to create an ARM template out of an Azure IaaS ARM deployment.
+It also provides an automation script for blobs copy.

+[AWS to Azure ARM Migration](aws) - MigAz AWS version will help you on your AWS to Azure migrations.
+MigAz AWS version allows you to create an ARM template out of an AWS EC2 deployment.

 ## Troubleshooting
-The detailed logs and output of the REST API are captured in the location %USERPROFILE%\appdata\Local with the file name migAz-&lt;YYYYMMDD&gt;.log and migAz-XML-&lt;YYYYMMDD&gt;.log.
+The detailed logs and output of the REST API are captured in the location %USERPROFILE%\appdata\Local with the file name MigAz-&lt;YYYYMMDD&gt;.log and MigAz-XML-&lt;YYYYMMDD&gt;.log.
 In case of any issues during the deployment of the export.JSON you need to troubleshoot the template properties and fix the invalid entries.
 Report any issue on the tool site.